 Can I use 3rd party replacement filters with the Shark air purifier?

 I have never found any 3rd party filter that will fit into the unit.
-Remember, the filter has to be sealed inside and if it is not, some amount of air will bypass the filter, reducing air cleaning efficiency rate.
+Remember, the filter has to be sealed inside and if it is not, some amount of air will bypass the filter, reducing the air cleaning efficiency rate.

-If you truly need an air purifier for large room whatever the cost, you better look at the Tracs air purifiers or Airdog air cleaners.
+If you truly need an air purifier for a large room whatever the cost, you better look at the Tracs air purifiers or Airdog air cleaners.
 They are quite expensive (the Tracs makes their air cleaning systems in the USA which raises production costs for obvious reasons), but are capable of improving air quality in large and extra large spaces.